 Sometimes when we try to access any webpage, browsers show No internet access even though the system is connected to WiFi.
 So here you will find some important methods to fix wifi connected but no internet access.

 This problem is very disturbing and may get in the middle of an important work.
 So we need to fix this and make sure it never appears again.
 If you face this problem in that case you don’t have to worry.
-You have to just follow some fixing methods.
+You have to just follow some methods to fix it.

 How to find out where is the main problem